bagdadiemre/space-invaders/README.md

 - The player shoots
 - An invader/player is killed

-## Responsive Design

-The game container, player, and invaders are designed to be responsive to the screen size, providing an optimal experience on different devices.

 ## Technologies Used

-- HTML, CSS, JavaScript
+- HTML, JavaScript
-- You can use TypeScript, React.js, or any other framework or library integrated with JavaScript for this project.

 ## Credits

-- Game resources, icons, and sounds can be found in the provided resources and materials.
 - The game is inspired by the classic Space Invaders arcade game.

-## Authors

-[Your Name]

-## License

-This project is licensed under [MIT License](LICENSE).

 ---

 Enjoy playing Space Invaders and have fun defending Earth from the invading aliens!
-If you have any questions or feedback, feel free to reach out to the authors.
+If you have any questions or feedback, feel free to reach out to me.